DieBieEngineering/DieBieMS-Firmware/README.md

 # DieBieMS-Firmware

-This is the firmware for this hardware : https://github.com/DieBieEngineering/DieBieMS <-look here for a project description.
+This is the firmware for this hardware : https://github.com/DieBieEngineering/DieBieMS <-look here for a project description..

 When combined with this bootloader : https://github.com/DieBieEngineering/DieBieMS-Bootloader